-1. Male spouses or live-in boyfriends "cropping up" after failing to be mentioned initially
+1. Male spouses or live-in boyfriends "cropping up" after she failed to mention them initially.

 2. Severe reticence about or severe "unavailability" around meeting in person.
-"Severe" would mean avoidance of even meeting briefly for coffee in a public place, after many messages and phone calls and you're both satisifed y'all are both women who seem to be more or less who you say you are, etc.
+"Severe" would mean avoidance of even meeting briefly for coffee in a public place, after many messages and phone calls and you're both satisifed y'all both seem to be more or less who you said you were, etc.

 An ACTUALLY bisexual woman won't be concerned with including her boyfriend to such an extent she'll feel it necessary to work him into the dialogue somehow before even that first cup of coffee.

 A NOT actually bisexual woman will, because most likely what she's after is a threesome with you and her male partner, no matter how coyly she might seem to be playing word games around that.

 If you want the threesome, go for it.
 We're just clarifying the usual meaning of, "he might like to watch."

 (note from above) This chunk of text was intended to cover, "My husband/boyfriend 'might like to watch'."
 If you're a poly couple who says upfront that the male not only wants to watch, but wants to participate as well, and you indicate that in your profile upfront, then clap clap clap for you.
 As long as you're honest about it, we didn't mean YOU, carry on.

 "After exchanging many messages and texts and/or phone calls with a woman I met online over a period of more than several weeks, she still doesn't seem to want to meet up in person, even after I've suggested it repeatedly.
 I just can't get her to meet me!"